-Nicole Richie's Pampered Pet Chicken May Have Welcomed Soon-to-Be Spoiled Babies
+Nicole Richie Welcomes New Pet Chicks Ivy, Sibby and Dixie Chick

 But not all the eggs the chickens produce are for eating: At least one of the precious pets recently hatched some little chicks of her own based on Richie’s Instagram story.

 On Wednesday, Richie posted several shots of her family members holding the baby chicks, a.k.a. “the new Maddens.”
-Better stock up on those veggies!
+She followed up with more information on Sunday, introducing them as Ivy, Sibby and Dixie Chick.